Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 How long does it take to get a work permit in the Czech Republic?

 Processing times in the Czech Republic depend on the type of permit.
-The range is from 15 days to 120 days.
-However, the applicant should assume 90 days in most cases.
+Generally, applicants can expect to wait between 30 to 60 days to hear back from the embassy.

 Types of work visas in the Czech Republic

-• The Employee Card: In the Czech Republic, the Employee Card is a work permit issued by the Czech government that allows foreign nationals to legally work and reside in the country for periods of more than 90 days.
+• The Employee Card: In the Czech Republic, the Employee Card is a work permit issued by the Czech government that allows foreign nationals to legally work and reside in the country for longer than three months.

 • The EU Blue Card: The EU Blue Card is granted to highly qualified non-EU workers, allowing them to live and work in an EU country.
 Eligibility requires higher professional qualifications, such as a university degree, as well as an employment contract or a firm job offer with a duration of at least one year.